- Share this article on Facebook

 - Share this article on Tumblr

-CANNES — Ashutosh Gowariker, whose “Lagaan” was a 2002 Oscar nominee, is to direct “Buddha,” an English-language tale of how Prince Siddhartha Gautama sought enlightenment and founded a religion.
+Modi’s Spice Enfotainment has hired Ashutosh Gowariker, whose “Lagaan” was an Oscar nominee in 2002, to direct “Buddha,” an English-language tale of Prince Siddhartha Gautama’s search for enlightenment.

-Anil Kapoor-starrer “No Problem,” directed by Anees Bazmee, is set as the first film flowing from Spice’s Singapore relationship.
+The company also is to produce Anil Kapoor starrer “No Problem,” directed by Anees Bazmee.
+It will the first film to flow from Spice’s Singapore relationship.

 In cooperation with Singapore’s Media Development Authority, Spice also is readying a Singapore-based film fund.
 The cash pool will concentrate on Asian hero movies made as co-productions.
 To date, the investments in the fund have come entirely from Modi, though Spice foresees contributions from the MDA and private investors that will eventually expand it to $500 million.

 Sign up for THR news straight to your inbox every day